nicofretti/ettore/README.md

 ### Story 3 - Upload of a lesson , lesson modification and lesson displaying(Gives rise to scenario 3.1, 3.2 and 3.3)

 Professor Stefano receives several emails from working students who were unable to follow the lesson in which the Fast Fourier Transformation was explained.
 In addition, many other students have shown great interest on the subject.
 Stefano therefore decides to take advantage of Ettore and **publish on the page of his course "Signal analysis" several new lessons _(3.1)_** about the topic both introductory and in-depth.
-The lessons are in Markdown text format and this allows Stefano to enrich the content with images, videos, tables, mathematical formulas, etc. while remaining a file format of easy writing. **After publishing a lesson, the students have the possibility to open it._(3.2)_**However later that day, Stefano realizes that one of the lessons had a typo in one of the formulas and decides to **modify the lesson again _(3.3)_**.
+The lessons are in Markdown text format and this allows Stefano to enrich the content with images, videos, tables, mathematical formulas, etc. while remaining a file format of easy writing. **After publishing a lesson, the students have the possibility to open it _(3.2)_** .
+However later that day, Stefano realizes that one of the lessons had a typo in one of the formulas and decides to **modify the lesson again _(3.3)_**.

 ## Scenarios